littlekid/testing-learning-to-create-a-good-getting-started-and-readme/README.md

 ![46elks-logo](https://www.46elks.com/images/logo/46elks-240-150.png)

-# 46elks [sms api](https://46elks.com), [mms api](https://46elks.com), [voice api](https://46elks.com/link-to-details-about-voice) - Automate and integrate telephony into your routines!
+# Phonecalls, SMS & MMS api

 Welcome!

-The 46elks api makes it easy for you to add custom telephony features that are perfectly suited to the way you do things – because let’s face it, sometimes ‘off the shelf’ just doesn't cut it.
+The46elks api makes it easy for you to add custom telephony features that are perfectly suited to the way you do things – because let’s face it, sometimes ‘off the shelf’ just doesn't cut it.

 You can use the [46elks](https://www.46elks.com) api to